Devotional for Anger

 Proverbs 22:24-25

-Do not make friends with a hot-tempered man, do not associate with only one easily angered, or you may learn his ways and get yourself ensnared.
+Do not make friends with a hot-tempered man, do not associate with one easily angered, or you may learn his ways and get yourself ensnared.

 Colossians 3:8